montilab/CaDrA.shiny/README.md

 ### (4) Launch CaDrA’s Shiny App with your pre-proccessed dataset

-**Required:** a data file (in **csv** or **rds** format) that includes paths to your pre-proccessed dataset with the following column fields
+**Required:** a data file (in **csv** or **rds** format) that includes paths to your pre-proccessed dataset with required columns:
-populated:

 - feature_set_names
 - feature_set_paths